KCRA-TV: Early years

 To house KCRA radio and the new television station, KCRA president Ewing Kelly announced a new building at 10th and C streets in downtown Sacramento.
 The station obtained network affiliation with NBC.
 KCRA-TV began broadcasting on September 3, 1955, with a live program from the California State Fair.
 After a short period of reduced-power broadcasts, the station began full-power broadcasting on September 22 from the 573 ft tower at the studios.
 In addition to network programs, KCRA-TV broadcast news; a local women's show, The Valley Playhouse; and Captain Sacto, a children's program hosted by Fred Wade.
 These programs originated from a studio that had previously been a warehouse for milk trucks.
-Within years, KCRA-TV was profitable.
+KCRA-TV was, per a 1987 feature in The Sacramento Bee, a "near-instant success".
 Bob Miller, the station's first art director, recalled talking to Ewing Kelly near the station's neon sign, which rendered the K, R, and A in red—but the C in green.
 Kelly admitted, "The green C stands for cash!"
 (Note: This sign was still on the building in 2020.
 It was restored and moved to a different position as a freestanding monument in 2023.)
-In 1962, KCRA joined with its two principal competitors—KXTV (channel 10) and KOVR (channel 13)—to erect a 1549 ft tower in Walnut Grove, designed to extend the stations' signal to distant areas.
+In 1962, KCRA joined with its two principal competitors—KXTV (channel 10) and KOVR (channel 13)—to erect a 1549 ft tower in Walnut Grove, designed to extend the stations' signals to distant areas.

 In the beginning, KCRA, Inc. was owned by the Kelly and Hansen families, with backgrounds in advertising and the dairy industry, respectively.
 Ewing Kelly died in 1960, and his widow Nina and sons Robert and Jon formed the Kelly Broadcasting Company.
 Jon Kelly became KCRA-TV's general manager upon his father's death, and the Kelly family bought out the Hansens in 1962.
 Non-news local programming included the Seven Arts Theatre series of horror movies, hosted from 1966 to 1970 by Bob Wilkins, who later went on to host similar shows at Sacramento's KTXL and Oakland's KTVU.